Judge won’t reduce charges in New York-New Jersey bomb case

-NEW YORK (AP) — A judge says he won’t throw out charges that could result in a mandatory life prison sentence for a man accused of plotting bomb attacks in New Jersey and New York that injured 30 people.
+NEW YORK (AP) — A federal judge refused Thursday to throw out criminal charges that could result in a mandatory life prison sentence for a man accused of plotting bomb attacks in New Jersey and New York that injured 30 people.

-Federal Judge Richard Berman ruled Thursday in the case brought against 29-year-old Ahmad Khan Rahimi.
+U.S. District Judge Richard M. Berman made a series of rulings in the case brought against 29-year-old Ahmad Khan Rahimi, though he said he’ll wait to decide whether a government expert will be permitted to testify about al-Qaida founder Osama bin Laden and other terrorist leaders.
+Prosecutors are to submit written arguments on the subject next week.

-Berman says there is judicial precedent to keep two explosives charges that defense lawyers wanted taken out of an eight-count indictment.
+Berman declined a defense request to dismiss two explosives charges, saying judicial precedent from other terrorism cases make clear their relevance to the eight-count indictment.

-Rahimi is an Afghanistan-born U.S. citizen who pleaded not guilty to detonating a pipe bomb near a charity run in Seaside Park, New Jersey, and planting two pressure cooker bombs in Manhattan in September.
+Rahimi, 29, pleaded not guilty to detonating a pipe bomb near a charity run in Seaside Park, New Jersey, and planting two pressure cooker bombs in Manhattan in September.
+The Seaside Park bomb didn’t hurt anyone.
+One of the Manhattan bombs didn’t explode, but the other detonated in the Chelsea neighborhood, causing the injuries.

 Most Read Stories